 Lesedi is an interactive experience.
 Some of the things you’ll get the opportunity to do include:

-- Tasting a Mopane worm – these dried shrivelled caterpillars (they are called worms, but they are in fact caterpillars) look deeply unappetising.
+These dried shrivelled caterpillars (they are called worms, but they are in fact caterpillars) look deeply unappetising.
 I couldn’t quite manage to take a bite, but I did lick one.

 It was very salty.
 I read somewhere that you can actually buy tinned mopane worms in local supermarkets so I’ll be keeping an eye out.
 Apparently they are highly nutritious.

-- Practice greetings in various languages – Each time we were introduced to a tribe we were instructed how to greet them correctly.
+Each time we were introduced to a tribe we were instructed how to greet them correctly.
 The Xhosa language, in particular, is difficult to imitate with the clicking sounds it uses.

-- Spit on stones – your mother may have told you that spitting is a dirty habit, but it’s Zulu custom to spit on a stone and toss it into a circle to appease the spirits and ensure a safe onward journey.
+Your mother may have told you that spitting is a dirty habit, but it’s Zulu custom to spit on a stone and toss it into a circle to appease the spirits and ensure a safe onward journey.
 The bigger the stone, the better.

 During the show, the Ancestors are called with a manic, ear splitting drum roll and choking smoke.
 The dancing becomes increasingly frenetic, causing costume malfunctions and near collisions between dancers and audience, but it is thoroughly enjoyable and, if only for a moment, you can believe that the Ancestors have indeed awoken and that you have entered a primal and mysterious space where just about anything can happen